jeremysolomon2/githubhw/README.md

 # githubhw

-This is a homework assignment.
+This is a homework assignment geared towards learning git/github and working in teams.